openebs/velero-plugin/developer-setup.md

 * You have Go 1.14 installed on your local development machine.
 * You have Docker installed on your local development machine.
 Docker is required for building velero-plugin container images and to push them into a Kubernetes cluster for testing.
-* You have `kubectl` installed.
-For running integration tests, you will require an existing single node cluster with [openebs](https://blog.openebs.io/how-to-install-openebs-with-kubernetes-using-minikube-2ed488dff1c2) and [velero](https://velero.io/docs/main/basic-install/) installed.
-Don't worry if you don't have access to the Kubernetes cluster, raising a PR with the velero-plugin repository will run integration tests for your changes against a Minikube cluster.
+* You have `kubectl` installed if you plan to verify the plugin against a Kubernetes cluster running Velero and OpenEBS ZFS LocalPV.

 ## Initial Setup